zanza00/random-theme-switcher/README.md

 ## TODO

 - [x] Change theme at startup.
+- [x] If no list is provided use the installed themes.
-- [ ] Add the current theme to the theme list
+- [ ] Add the current theme to the theme list.
-- [ ] If no list is provided use the installed themes
-- [ ] Add key chord for changing theme
+- [ ] Add key chord for changing theme.

 ## Release Notes

+## 0.1.0

+- Added command for save current installed themes in settings list.
+- If no theme list is provided all the installed themes will be used.
+- Now the current theme cannot be applied when choosing randomly.
+- If only one theme is present in the list that theme will be applied (why ???).

 ## 0.0.2